Last

 jobs was sewing clothes.
 My aunts and mom would get sewing jobs of about

-500 pieces of garments, each paying
+500 pieces of garments, each pay

 $0.50, in which they would have a week to accomplish.
 My aunt Rum's